 There are all kinds of trophy contests, including alligator trophy contests in Arkansas, catfish noodling trophy contests in Oklahoma and black bear trophy contests in New Jersey, but all are detrimental and abusive enterprises that ruthlessly exploit wild animals.

 Many people underestimate the destructive consequences of trophy contests.
 Even fishing trophy contests are abusive and detrimental.
 The “catfish noodling trophy contests”, which are common in Oklahoma and the south, are barbaric and despicable.
 The participants in these contests call it sport when they “manhandle” catfish without weapons.
-Catfish are dragged from their lairs gasping for air and only try to escape.
+Catfish are dragged from their lairs gasping for air and are only trying to escape.
 These confrontations only prove how uncivilized the noodlers are.
-The sadistic and cowardly crimes committed by noodlers certainly does not make them eligible for any kind of rewards.
-Noodling should be outlawed!
+The sadistic and cowardly crimes committed by nooldlers certainly does not make them eligible for any kind of rewards.

 Stopping trophy contests is a major goal in the fight for wild animal rights.
 Competitions in the slaughter of animals exists only because of degenerate people.
 Rewards should never be handed out to anyone who commits crimes against nature.
 It is up to the people who are trying to protect animals to stop the lowlife people who are needlessly slaughtering animals.